omismone/neurobridge/docs/pipeline.md

 **Output**: Set of node partitions, one per session

 - Build a graph from each functional matrix using a percentile-based threshold
-- Run community detection (either OSBM or Nested SBM) on each graph
+- Run community detection (Nested SBM) on each graph
 - Store resulting group assignments per session

 ---